How Do I Relight the Pilot Light?

 If the pilot light goes out in your hot water service or heater, don’t worry – you can relight it yourself.
 Please attempt the following before contacting our office:

-Please note: If you can smell gas in the area, please don’t try to relight the pilot.
-Get in touch with us ASAP and we’ll arrange for a professional to attend the property.
+Please note: If you can smell gas in the area, please do not try to relight the pilot.
+Get in touch with us ASAP and we will arrange for a professional to attend the property.